The last day in 2018. I hope you’ve had a good year and 2019 exceeds all your expectations.

 Making everyone else happy when you’re feeling less than stellar, is unsustainable for extended periods.
 You will sacrifice something in order to please everyone else.
 Usually, it’s your own happiness or mental health.

-And is it worth it when all you can spare is enough to get through for a couple hours?
+And is it worth it when all you can spare is enough to get through for a couple of hours?

 Is it worth the smile on your face so someone else can have a smile on theirs?